 Starting a blog can be as frustrating as it is exhilarating.
-Thankfully, I was on leave from pharmacy school when I started, and I had all the time in the world to sift through the BS on Google & Pinterest.
-I found affordable resources that helped make my blog successful so you don’t have to!
+Thankfully, I started blogging when I took a year off of pharmacy school.
+I had all the time in the world to sift through the tons of articles on Google & Pinterest, finding affordable resources that helped make my blog successful.
+I did all the work, so you don’t have to!

 Here are all my resources, tools, & ebooks I’ve bought & recommend wholeheartedly if you’re looking to save time & have everything you need from the start!